'Maybe that is when bear markets end ...': Vijay Kedia on X amid US Iran ceasefire - BusinessToday

-Domestic equity benchmarks staged a strong rally in Tuesday's trade after the United States and Iran agreed to a temporary two-week ceasefire, easing geopolitical concerns and supporting risk sentiment globally.
+Domestic equity benchmarks staged a strong rally in Wednesday's trade after the United States and Iran agreed to a temporary two-week ceasefire, easing geopolitical concerns and supporting risk sentiment globally.
 Amid the improved market mood, veteran investor Vijay Kedia expressed optimism that heightened uncertainty could mark a turning point for equities.

 In a post on X (formerly Twitter), Kedia said, "Too much noise.
 Too many threats.
 Too much uncertainty.
 Everyone scared.
 Everyone expects the worst.
 Maybe that is when wars end....
 Maybe that is when bear markets end", along with a fingers-crossed emoji.